Lall-091/sql-docs/docs/includes/entra-id-tutorial.md

 > netsh winhttp set proxy proxy-server="<http://proxyserver:port>"
 > ```
 >
-> Microsoft Entra ID authentication does not utililze the Arc agent proxy setting.
+> Microsoft Entra ID authentication does not utilize the Arc agent proxy setting.
 The Arc Agent proxy can be set using the following commands (replace `<http://proxyserver:port>` with the appropriate value):
 >
 > ```console
 > azcmagent config set proxy.url "<http://proxyserver:port>"